silentsilas/playground/README.md

 ```

 It will traverse through every `*.md` under `src/posts/poetry` and generate the embeddings.
 You would then place the `embeddings.json` in the `src/lib/utils/poetry` to let the site run semantic search queries against them.

+## License

+This project is licensed under the [MIT License](LICENSE.md).
+This means that you can do pretty much anything you want with this code as long as you include the original copyright and license notice in your project.

+Content contained in the `src/posts` folder is under the [CC BY-NC-SA-4.0](/src/posts/LICENSE.md) license.
+You're free to modify/distribute the posts contained in the `src/posts` folder so long as it's not for commercial purposes, you give attribution, and point out any modifications you've made.